-Real-time Internet discussion groups chatrooms - also offer a revolutionary set of possibilities.
+Or say you're participating in a real-time Internet discussion group - a chatroom.
 You see on your screen messages coming in from all over the world.
-If there are 30 people in the room, then you could be seeing 30 different messages, all making various contributions to the theme, but often clustering into half a dozen or more subconversations.
+If there are 30 people in the room, then you could be seeing 30 different messages, all making various contributions to the theme, but often clustering into half a dozen or more sub-conversations.
 It's like being in a cocktail party where there are other conversations going on all around you.
 In the party, of course, you can't pay attention to them.
 In a chatroom you can't avoid them.
-It has never been possible before, in the history of human communication, to "listen" to 30 people at once.
+It has never been possible before, in the history of human communication, to listen to 30 people at once.
 Now you can.
-Moreover, you can respond to as many of them as your mental powers and typing speed permit.
-This too is a revolutionary state of affairs, as far as speech is concerned.

-But there's a further reason for the revolutionary status of the Internet - the fact that it offers a home to all languages - as soon as their communities have a functioning computer technology, of course.
+It's a revolution, all right.
+But there's another reason for the revolutionary status of the Net - and this one may surprise you.
+It's because the Internet offers a home to all languages - as soon as their communities have a functioning computer technology, I mean.
 Its increasingly multilingual character has been the most notable change since it started out - not very long ago - as a totally English medium.
 There's a story the former US vice-president Al Gore tells.
 He was reporting the remark of the 8-year-old son of Kyrgyzstan's President Akayev, who told his father that he had to learn English.
+When asked why, the child apparently replied: 'Because, daddy, the computer speaks English.'